Trench foot: History

 Trench foot was first reported in 1812 by the French army surgeon Dominique Jean Larrey when Napoleon’s army was retreating from Russia.
 It was also a problem for soldiers engaged in trench warfare during World War I, particularly during the winters.
 Official statistics put the casualty figure for the condition at around 75,000 for the British and 2,000 for the Americans.
 Amputation was avoided if at all possible and the incidence of trench foot had greatly reduced by the winter of 1917–1918 through improvements to the trenches, modification of soldiers' footwear, and the provision of greases—chiefly whale oil—to prevent damage from excess moisture.
 It was also discovered that a key preventive measure was regular foot inspections.
 Rather than leave each soldier to his own devices, they were all paired and each partner made responsible for the feet of the other.
 As a team, they were more likely to go to the trouble of actually removing their boots and socks, to check for any damage, and to begin treatment at an earlier stage of damage.
 Trench foot reappeared in the US Army during the Vietnam War in the 1960s and 1970s and in the British Army during the 1982 Falklands War.
 It has been reported among Ukrainian soldiers in 2022 amid the Russian invasion of Ukraine.

-Aside from soldiers, the condition has been documented in coal miners, survivors of shipwrecks and plane crashes, as well as music festival attendees at Glastonbury in 1998 and 2007, elderly shut-ins trapped in their baths and hikers.
+Aside from soldiers, the condition has been documented in coal miners, homeless people, survivors of shipwrecks and plane crashes, as well as music festival attendees at Glastonbury in 1998 and 2007, elderly shut-ins trapped in their baths and hikers.